Rumie/productSpecs/Rumie-Learn.md

   * Numerous Categories/ Topics/ Themes
   * Trending Bytes: Providing the most demanded learning content
   * Recommended Bytes: Uniquely suggested content as per previous interaction on the platform
-  * View History: Bytes visited so far
+  * View History: Bytes visited by Learner
-  * Favourites: Mark Favourite Bytes
+  * Favourites: Bytes marked as favourite by Learner
-  * Accessing Bytes: One or multiple Bytes of different Categories/ Topics/ Themes
+  * Accessing Bytes: One or multiple Bytes of different Categories / Topics / Themes
   * Interactive Quizzes and media options available for every single Byte being served
   * Provide Feedback for a recent Byte User Accessed
   * Set your own Preferences for Themes/ Data/ Accessibility Feature